asmusskar/ALVA/paper.md

 Future developments in this package may include mathematical formulations to describe more complex phenomena, e.g., $(i)$ fragmented layer conditions (multi-cracked layers); $(ii)$ both isotropic or transversely isotropic properties; $(iii)$ both vertical and horizontal surface loads.

+# Acknowledgements
+We thank Eyal Levenberg for many fruitful discussions and Julius Nielsen for his input to improve the code performance.

 # References